 4Limnological Institute of SB RAS

+5National Research Irkutsk State Technical University

-The Baikal microbiome study conducted by Limnological Institute of SB RAS uses the next-generation sequencing data analysis.
+The Baikal microbiome study is being conducted in Limnological Institute of SB RAS, the study is based on the next-generation sequencing data analysis.
 As a result, the study generates a big volume of metagenomic data.
-For example, the analysis of only one sample of water or bottom sediments can produce tens of terabytes of the data.
-A seasonal monitoring of Baikal microbiome requires the study of thousands of such samples.
-Moreover,
+A seasonal monitoring of Baikal microbiome requires the study of thousands of samples.

-the process of metagenomic data analysis is multi-stage, e.g. an analysis of amplicons can include up to 50 consecutive steps.
-This requires that a microbiologist can plan and execute a pipeline of the analysis, using ad-hoc software (e.g. Mothur or QIIME), and programming for execution scripts and statistical processing (e.g. with Python or R language).
-Additionally, the execution of a pipeline requires the storage and management of metagenomic data.
-In the current state of the automation of the analysis, a microbiologist is not always able to cope with the task independently.
+The process of metagenomic data processing is multi-stage, e.g. an analysis of amplicons can include up to 50 consecutive steps.
+This requires microbiologist can plan and execute a pipeline of the processing, consisting of command-line utilities like Mothur or QIIME, scripts of the Python programming language, statistical processing with R modules.
+Additionally, the execution of the pipeline requires interaction with a storage and management software of metagenomic data.
+At the current state of the automation of the analysis, microbiologist is not always able to cope with the complex task independently.

-The presented work presents a system that supports visually planning and executing pipelines of the metagenomic data analysis.
-It also provides big volume data storage based on Hadoop infrastructure.
-A prototype of the system simplifies the work of a microbiologist without programming skills in the Baikal microbiome study.
+In this work, we present an environment that supports visual planning and parallel execution of pipelines of the metagenomic data analyses.
+Visual planning is implemented as a plug-in module of Rapid miner system, and the parallel execution is provided by instrumental system Orlando.
+The big data storage facility based on Hadoop infrastructure.
+The environment under construction simplifies the research activity of microbiologist , making the metagenomic analysis to be more accessible for biologists without in-depth programming and data science skills.